 As mentioned earlier in the article, if the SRS needs to cover various languages, accents, and dialects, it needs a large dataset to be trained.
 The data collection process can be expensive, and the training model requires strong computational power.

-Deployment is also expensive and difficult since it requires IoT-enabled devices and high-quality microphones for integration into the business.
+Deployment is also expensive and challenging since it requires IoT-enabled devices and high-quality microphones for integration into the business.
 Additionally, even after the SRS is developed and deployed, it still needs resources and time to improve its accuracy and performance.

 Recommended solution: